daddyblondlegs/dex-pumps.github.io/_posts/2018-04-23-de-frechifying-your-English.md

 **French blue**: Neither the same color as what’s on their ever-beloved flag nor all that common in their clothing.
 The name probably was an attempt to classy-up a particular hue.
 In America, I remember noticing that every single person in one of my classes, without exception, was wearing blue jeans; yet in France, they’re still somewhat exotic.
 Though it’s common to see people wearing blue denim, it’s much less so than skirts, hosiery, and pseudo-slacks; the general color palette of any given crowd is generally browns, blacks, and grays.
 Shirts with the logo of Levi’s (pronounced like the plural of _levy_, the thing that Bob Dylan drove his Chevy to) were one of the biggest things trending over there, and the brand’s jeans are like $120 a pair in some stores.

 **French braid/manicure**: From what I could tell, girls don’t fuss much with either.
-They just like to keep their keratin straight and simple.

 **French horn**: They call it a “horn of harmony”, but I know you don’t care.